Development of the DC Extended Universe: Warner Bros. Discovery

 In April 2022, Discovery, Inc. completed its acquisition of WarnerMedia from AT&T, forming Warner Bros.
 Discovery (WBD).
 Former Discovery CEO David Zaslav became president and CEO of the new company, and he immediately began searching for a "creative and strategic czar" akin to Feige to establish a "coherent creative and brand strategy" at DC.
-Zaslav desired to prioritize theatrical releases over direct-to-streaming content, and a planned HBO Max film centered around the Wonder Twins was canceled the next month due to Zaslav's concerns over its costly production budget.
+Zaslav desired to prioritize theatrical releases over direct-to-streaming content, and a planned HBO Max film centered around the Wonder Twins was no longer move forward by May due to Zaslav's concerns over its costly production budget.
 In June, Michael De Luca and Pamela Abdy were selected as interim co-CEOs and co-chairpersons of Warner Bros.
 Pictures, succeeding Emmerich.
-The same month, The Flash was expected to be Miller's last DCEU appearance, following a string of controversial incidents and arrests involving a mentally-unstable Miller, while Amber Heard, who portrayed Mera in Aquaman and Justice League, found herself embroiled in controversy after losing a highly publicized defamation lawsuit against her ex-husband, actor Johnny Depp.
+The same month, The Flash was expected to be Miller's last DCEU appearance, following a string of controversial incidents and arrests involving them amidst a mental health crisis, while Amber Heard, who portrayed Mera in Aquaman and Justice League, found herself embroiled in controversy in the aftermath of a highly publicized defamation lawsuit against her ex-husband, actor Johnny Depp.
 An online petition to have Heard removed from Aquaman sequel Aquaman and the Lost Kingdom (2023) received over 4 million signatures, but Hamada and producer Peter Safran vehemently denied claims that her role had been reduced.
+Variety later stated that Heard had been "nearly fired" from the film due to chemistry issues with Momoa, but that these plans were scrapped after Heard's ex-boyfriend, billionaire business magnate Elon Musk, intervened.

 In July, rumors circulated that Cavill would make an appearance at SDCC 2022 to announce his return as Superman in Black Adam (2022), a spin-off to Shazam! which Dwayne Johnson had been attached to star and produce since 2014.
 When this did not happen, Johnson was booed onstage by panel attendees.
 After this episode, Johnson approached Hamada and requested his permission to film a Superman cameo with Cavill.
 Hamada refused, citing Coates and Abrams' film, and Johnson turned to De Luca and Abdy, who overruled Hamada.
-Cavill, who had previously expressed his desire to return to the role of Superman, filmed the cameo shortly thereafter, in addition to another cameo for The Flash.
-Meanwhile, Affleck returned to film a cameo as Batman for Aquaman and the Lost Kingdom, reportedly replacing a planned appearance by Keaton.
-In October, a sequel to Man of Steel was revealed to have re-entered development, with Roven set to produce.
+A sequel to Man of Steel re-entered development, with Roven set to produce.
+Cavill, who had previously expressed his desire to return as Superman, filmed cameos for Black Adam and The Flash shortly thereafter, with the latter intended be part of De Luca and Abdy's newly conceived ending of the film in which Cavill is joined by Gadot's Wonder Woman, Keaton's Batman, and Sasha Calle's Kara Zor-El / Supergirl.
+This was to drum up excitement for Cavill's Man of Steel sequel and a third Wonder Woman film which was in development from Jenkins and Gadot.
+Meanwhile, Affleck returned to film a cameo as Batman for Aquaman and the Lost Kingdom, replacing a planned appearance by Keaton due to the film being moved to before The Flash.